 Watch the video, then get the recipes below:

-This quick recipe can be modified to suit your tastes, and made with whatever salad ingredients you have in your fridge.
-Here is how we made the recipe featured in the video.
+This quick recipe can be modified to suit your tastes.
+Make it with whatever salad ingredients you have in the fridge.
+Here is how we made the recipe featured in the video above.

 - Shred a chicken breast with two forks

 - Toss onto a bed of chopped romaine lettuce

 - Cut fresh corn off the cob and toss on top

 - Toss in a handful of cooked black beans

 - Add some queso fresco

 - Mix in a dollop of ranch dressing

 - Top with sliced avocado a more green onions